Josiahngugi/quizBoard/README.md

         Example:sides (5,6,50)
         Output Example: true
 ## Behaviours
-The "start" button loads alerts that prompt the user to put all the three sides of the triangle.Then, after comparing on values, on clicking the "Result" button its give out the result as an alert too.
+The project comprises of checkboxes with answers that a user is prompte to check.The questions are awarded various marks and it ensures that hthe user completes all the questions.Upon completion the submit button marks the whole test and awards average marks in percentage.The Next button takes you to the next level of the qustions for good viewing rather than squezing all the questions in one page.
 ### Prerequisites
 To have this project run from your end, the following are prerequisites tools you need
 ## Installing